Sarbloh Granth

 The Sarbloh Granth or Sarabloh Granth (ਸਰਬਲੋਹ ਗ੍ਰੰਥ, ', literally 'Scripture of Pure Iron' (Note: The name 'Sarbloh Granth' can also be translated as meaning "book of all-iron", "all-sword book", or "scripture of wrought iron".)), also called Manglacharan Puran or Sri Manglacharan Ji, is a voluminous scripture, composed of more than 6,500 poetic stanzas.
 It is traditionally attributed as being the work of Guru Gobind Singh, the tenth Sikh guru.
-Scholars, on the other hand, attribute the work to after the Guru's death, being authored by an unknown poet.
+Some scholars, on the other hand, attribute the work to after the Guru's death, being authored by an unknown poet.
 The work is mostly revered by the Nihang sect.

 History

 Traditional narrative

-As per the traditions of the Nihang Sikhs, the Sarbloh Granth was written at the Sarbloh Bunga (now called the Langar Sahib) at Takht Abachal Nagar, Hazur Sahib in Nanded, India.
+As per the traditions of the Nihang Sikhs, the Sarbloh Granth was written at the Sarbloh Bunga (now called the Langar Sahib) at Takht Sri Hazur Sahib, Abachal Nagar in Nanded, India.
 They believe the work derives from Sanskrit sutras that were preserved by a group of sadhus, with these sutras ultimately originating from a previous incarnation of Guru Gobind Singh known as rishi Dusht Daman.
 It is further believed that Banda Singh Bahadur heard the last verses of the work.
 It is claimed that the Sanskrit sutras the Sarbloh Granth is based on is still kept in a private familial collection.